 - Classes that meet once a week in the evening

 - Access to University resources including:

 Applicants must fulfill the general requirements for admission to the College of Graduate Studies and Research.
-In addition, they should have completed a minimum of 24 credit hours in undergraduate history with a grade point average of 3.0.
+In addition, they should have completed previous undergraduate coursework in history with a grade point average of 3.0.
 Applicants should also submit with their application a graded paper written for an upper-division undergraduate course, preferably in history.
-Those who do not meet all admission requirements should consult Professor Christina Bueno at email@example.com.
+For specifics regarding admission requirements, please consult Professor Christina Bueno at email@example.com.

 Please take a look at this helpful information sheet for potential students, What Every Student in the History M.A.
 Program Needs to Know

 Thirty-three credit hours are required, including 27 credit hours in history and six in related fields or additional History courses:

 - HIST 401: Historiography and Historical Methods, 3 cr.